davenaylor/postie/readme.txt

 * Captions - you can also add a caption like so:
   #img1 caption='foo'#
   #img2 caption='bar'#

+  Or, if you use IPTC captions, this caption will be used  (adding a caption in many photo editing programs (for example Picasa), will add an IPTC caption)

 * Image templates
   By default, postie wraps images in a div.
 You can specify the class of the div in the options.
 You can also choose whether or not to open the